what3words/w3w-android-wrapper/README.md

 val autosuggestHelper = AutosuggestHelper(dataSource).options(autosuggestOptions)
 ```
-Next step is to use a TextWatcher (or doOnTextChanged EditText extension) and let **autosuggestHelper** know about the changed text and add what3words suggestion data to your existing RecyclerView/Adapter. (check sample for complete working example with [custom data model and RecyclerView adapter](https://github.com/what3words/w3w-android-wrapper/blob/master/sample-multi-autosuggest-providers/src/main/java/com/what3words/sample_multi_autosuggest_providers/SuggestionsAdapter.kt) to show different autosuggest sources and [EditText and RecyclerView](https://github.com/what3words/w3w-android-wrapper/blob/master/sample-multi-autosuggest-providers/src/main/java/com/what3words/sample_multi_autosuggest_providers/MainActivity.kt) setup.
+Next step is to use a TextWatcher (or doOnTextChanged EditText extension) and let **AutoSuggestHelper** know about the changed text and add what3words suggestion data to your existing RecyclerView/Adapter. (check sample for complete working example with [custom data model and RecyclerView adapter](https://github.com/what3words/w3w-android-wrapper/blob/master/sample-multi-autosuggest-providers/src/main/java/com/what3words/sample_multi_autosuggest_providers/SuggestionsAdapter.kt) to show different autosuggest sources and [EditText and RecyclerView](https://github.com/what3words/w3w-android-wrapper/blob/master/sample-multi-autosuggest-providers/src/main/java/com/what3words/sample_multi_autosuggest_providers/MainActivity.kt) setup.

 ```Kotlin
 editText.doOnTextChanged { text, _, _, _ ->